 Revenge?
 No, that thought never crossed her mind.
-Too kind and sweet, she was, too like a lost child.
-Instead, heartbroken and weakened, Kanai welcomed the end she knew was drawing near.
-Months and years passed as she lay down upon the mountain while the last of her essence trickled away.
+Too kind and sweet, she was.
+Too like a lost child.
+Instead, heartbroken and weakened, Kanai welcomed the end she knew drew near.

-And then, one early spring, as the world around her began to fade away forever and she began to return to the stone, a peculiar sound reached her ears.
-Just before the final breath seeped from her lungs, Kanai became aware of a man praying near her feet.
+One early spring, as Kanai barely clung to consciousness and her vision had nearly faded away, her body returning to the stone from which it came, a sound reached her ears.
+Just before the final breath seeped from her lungs, Kanai heard a man muttering a prayer at her feet.

-It was a shepherd from our very village, his footsteps crunching on the melting snow as he called to Itaia, lamenting the unrequited love he felt for a young maiden.
+It was a young shepherd from our very village, his footsteps crunching on the melting snow as he half-heartedly searched for a lost member of his flock.
+Breathing a sigh of relief at finding the small ewe grazing near what appeared to be nothing more than an outcropping of mountain rock, he pressed his back to the cold stone.
+Closing his eyes, he called to Itaia, lamenting the unrequited love he felt for a young maiden.
 The crisp scent of wet earth and pine clung to the air as his sheep nibbled on fresh green shoots, looking curiously at their master as he spoke aloud his prayer to the goddess.
-On hearing this, Kanai’s broken heart gave one final beat and with her last breath, she called to him, bestowing upon him a blessing so that he could obtain the love that she never would.

-The shepherd returned to the village and shortly thereafter won the heart of his beloved.
-Not long after, Itaia herself sent a priest to Eskivik who told of the sacrifice made by Kanai and called for a shrine to be built at her feet.
-It is there, he told the villagers, that Itaia would henceforth honor the prayers of any who called to her in the name of love.
-The mountains themselves soon became known as the Place of the Maiden’s Fall, or Maidenfall as we say now, and people have been making pilgrimages there to ask Itaia’s assistance ever since.
+It wasn’t long after that Itaia herself sent a priest to Eskivik.
+He told of the sacrifice made by Kanai and called for a shrine to be built at that strange outcropping of stone; at her feet.
+It is there, he told the villagers, that Itaia would henceforth honor the prayers of any who called to her in the name of true love.
+The mountains themselves soon became known as the Place of the Maiden’s Fall, or Maidenfall, as we call it now.
+And ever since, it has been a place of pilgrimage for the lovelorn.

 Why did Itaia send the priest?
 Well, it is said that Kanai’s final outpouring of essence on behalf of the shepherd made Itaia take pity on the maiden and claim the site as sacred to herself.
-But perhaps she knew of her son Graethas’ actions all along and wanted to atone for his mistreatment of poor Kanai.
-Or perhaps her heart, moved by the many lovelorn pleas uttered there, urged her to take heed.
+But, then Graethas is the divine Lady’s own son.
+Perhaps she knew of his actions all along and wanted to atone for his mistreatment of poor Kanai.
+Or perhaps her heart, moved by the many lovesick pleas uttered there, urged her to take heed.

 But I suppose only the gods know why they do what they do.
-All that matters is, for centuries, many a man and woman have uttered a prayer to the holy Lady at that spot, just as you done, and it worked out all right for them.
-Besides, don’t look now but I think you’re about to find out just how well it works first hand.
-Esja’s just walked in the door, smiling wider than the Askfjord and heading straight for you.
+All that matters is, for centuries, many a man and woman have uttered a prayer to the Holy Lady at that spot, just as you done, and it worked out all right for them.